About This Module

 - Another child took the toy I was playing with.

 - Losing a game or sport.

 - Being told to turn the TV off.

 - He took my toy because he doesn’t like me.

 Second Stage – What is the emotional reaction?

 The next stage of anger is the emotional reaction caused by the trigger.
 How intense is the feeling of anger?

-Children at this age can describe their intensity of feeling in three levels.
+Children at this age can be encouraged to describe their intensity of feeling in three levels.
 A little annoyed, angry or really angry.

 It’s important children learn which level of anger is appropriate to certain situations.
 E.g Feeling a little annoyed when the TV was turned off – appropriate.
 Versus hitting and shouting – inappropriate.